Interventions to promote improved hygiene and sanitation

 Community triggering happens at a gathering of the local inhabitants who come together to have a dialogue about concerns related to open defecation.
 The purpose of this dialogue is to bring collective action against the open defecation behaviour.
 Triggering refers to the moment when the whole community shares a sense of disgust and shame about open defecation.
 The facilitator helps them to come to the realisation that they quite literally will be eating one another’s shit if open defecation continues.

 In particular, the aim of the triggering phase is to reach agreement about actions to be taken.
 The actions will be governed by bylaws developed by the community.
 The final output of triggering is a community-based action plan, which includes an agreed schedule and set of activities that everyone in the community commits to participating in.
 This involves construction of latrines with handwashing facilities and commitment from everyone that they will use the new facilities at all times.

 After the community-based action plan is prepared, the community members must put the plan into action.
 They develop bylaws to ensure the elimination of the practice of open defecation in their community.
 The plan also states who will implement and enforce the bylaw.

-In this phase, participatory review meetings should be organised by community members and facilitated by trained personnel.
+In this phase, participatory review meetings should be organised by community members and facilitated by Health Extension Workers or other CLTSH-trained facilitators.
 The main purpose of these sessions is to review the progress made towards achieving the objectives of the plan.
 A sanitation map prepared during triggering can be used again to follow the progress made (Figure 10.10).
 Households that have constructed and started using a latrine are marked on the sanitation map.
 Comparing this with the original map can show the progress made in the reduction of open defecation sites.